bjdevil21/ws-config-tools/README.md

 #### Options (flags)

-These flags can be combined (i.e. -mgb, etc.), with -z and -Z combining most of the options.
+These flags can be combined (i.e. -kgV, -cr, etc.), with -z and -Z combining most of the options.

-- -m - Keep diff and command files for manual review in the /config/install directory of the compared project.
+- -k Keep diff and command files for manual review in the /config/install directory of the compared project.
-- -g - Interactively verify Git branch status for each project
+- -g Interactively verify Git branch status for each project
-- -d - Re-run Drush export of active configs for comparison
+- -r Re-run Drush export of active configs into ~/%s \n" "${CONF_EXPORT_DIR}"
-- -b - "Blab" mode (verbose output)
+- -c Drush checks if project is enabled (disabled projects will bloat the config diff output)
+- -V Verbose output
-- -z - Extra careful mode
+- -z Extra careful mode
-- -Z - Extra careful mode (verbose)
+- -Z Extra careful mode (verbose)
-- -v - Returns script version
+- -v Script version
-- -h - Returns this help message
+- -h Returns this help message

 ## NOTES
 - This script currently only checks a project's /config/install directories.
 It does not check any other YML files (in the root directory, other /config directories, etc.) Future versions may check other YML files as well.